gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

 # Why

 Currently there are no access request settings that allows admins to enforce a certain Kubernetes resource request.
-Current settings allow users to request [all kinds of resources](https://github.com/gravitational/teleport/blob/110b23aefb3c4b91c9d8cca594041b93f0e078dd/api/types/constants.go#L1201).
-For kind `kube_cluster`, users can request to any of these [subresources](https://github.com/gravitational/teleport/blob/110b23aefb3c4b91c9d8cca594041b93f0e078dd/api/types/constants.go#L1233).
+Current settings allow users to request to a `kube_cluster` and to [any of its sub resources](https://github.com/gravitational/teleport/blob/110b23aefb3c4b91c9d8cca594041b93f0e078dd/api/types/constants.go#L1201).

 The most permissive request is if a user requested for a resource kind `kube_cluster`.
 This gives users access to all (limited by whatever role user assumes) the kube subresources inside it eg: `namespaces, pods, etc`.